Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Detector geometry and simulation

 We generate unpolarised muons of both charges with a momentum $P = P_z$ in the $z$ direction, of magnitude ranging between $\SI{50}{\gev}$ and $\SI{8}{\tev}$.
 This interval extends beyond the conceivable momentum range of muons produced by a future high-energy electron-positron collider such as CepC or FCC-ee~\cite{fcc-ee}, and it therefore enables an unbiased study of the measurement of that quantity in an experimentally interesting scenario.

 The generated initial muon position in the $z$ coordinate is set to $z=-\SI{50}{\mm}$ with respect to the calorimeter front face; its $x$ and $y$ coordinates are randomly chosen within $|x|\leq\SI{20}{\mm}$ and $|y|\leq\SI{20}{\mm}$.
 The momentum components in $x$ and $y$ direction are set to zero.
 As mentioned {\em supra}, to compare the curvature-based and calorimetric measurement we assume that the calorimeter is immersed in a constant $B=2T$ magnetic field, oriented along the positive $y$ direction.
 The detector geometry and the radiation pattern of a muon entering the calorimeter are shown in \autoref{f:geometry}.
-Even at a relatively low energy of $\SI{290}{\gev}$, the produced pattern of radiation deposits is clearly visible.
-The interaction of the muons with the detector material is simulated using \geant~4~\cite{GEANT4_0,GEANT4_1}.
+Even at a relatively low energy of $\SI{100}{\gev}$, the produced pattern of radiation deposits is clearly visible and we can also see that the multiplicity of deposits grows with the muon energy.
+The interaction of the muons with the detector material is simulated with \geant~4~\cite{GEANT4_0,GEANT4_1} using the FTFP\_BERT physics list.